 Frequency/market practice: a deductible is more often resisted and a tipping basket is more common.

 Frequency/market practice: very common; general survival of 12-18 months is common.
-It is common to carve out fraud.

 Are there any common carve-outs from limitation on seller liability (e.g., fraud, tax, key warranties)?